 As you'd probably expect, dogs shed most when the weather transitions in the fall and spring.
 Significant seasonal temperature changes trigger hair follicles to release more hair.

 However, dogs that remain almost exclusively indoors tend to shed more evenly throughout the year, thanks to the climate controlled comfort of their homes.
 Since dogs spend a lot more time indoors these days than they did in the past, many dogs shed consistently throughout the year.
+Regular dog grooming can also go a long way toward removing loose pet hair that ultimately ends up everywhere.
+While it won't make them loose fur-free, even regular brushing can help to remove the hair so that you don't have to deal with it later.

 How to remove dog hair from carpets